le-phare/import/README.md

 # Import library

-This library provide a efficient way to import CSV/Excel files in a database (MySQL and PostgreSQL)
+This library provide an efficient way to import CSV/Excel files in a database (MySQL and PostgreSQL)

 ## Installation